sreeise/graph-rs-sdk/graph-oauth/README.md

 - Device Code Polling
 - Authorization Using Certificates | features = [`openssl`]

-Purpose built as OAuth client for Microsoft Graph and the [graph-rs-sdk](https://crates.io/crates/graph-rs-sdk) project.
+OAuth and Openid client for Microsoft Graph as part of the [graph-rs-sdk](https://crates.io/crates/graph-rs-sdk) project.
 This project can however be used outside [graph-rs-sdk](https://crates.io/crates/graph-rs-sdk) as an OAuth client for Microsoft Identity Platform or by using [graph-rs-sdk](https://crates.io/crates/graph-rs-sdk).